Main roles and responsibilities within the software QA team

 It can also ensure that your developers efficiently communicate and collaborate with the right individuals—leading to a more efficient QA process.

 Hopefully, by reading this article, you are now more familiar with the different roles of the software QA team and have a better perspective on how these individuals fit into the overall development process.
+If you want to get more insight, check out this blog post.

 About Shake